jopdorp/kuka-control-correction/README.md

 1. **Mount camera** on robot tool (recommend USB3 camera for low latency)
 2. **Place ArUco markers** in robot workspace at known positions
-3. **Connect Raspberry Pi** to network with access to KUKA controller Windows PC
+3. **Connect Raspberry Pi** to network with access to the KUKA controller PC
 4. Ensure the controller runs KUKAVARPROXY on port 7000

 ### 2. Raspberry Pi Setup